TI-Toolkit/tokens-wiki/tokens/LinReg(ax+b).md

 # `LinReg(ax+b) `

 ## Description
-Fits a linear regression model to Xlistname and Ylistname with frequency freqlist, and stores the regression equation to regequ.
+Fits a linear regression model to` Xlistname` and `Ylistname` with frequency `freqlist`, and stores the regression equation to `regequ`.

 <b>Availability</b>: Token available everywhere.